hafsa-rayn/test/README.md

 ## Project Overview

-This project aims to optimize KMS's farm management and auditing processes by establishing a robust system for streamlined administrative boundary mapping, improved field force tracking, and the introduction of geofencing capabilities.
+This project aims to optimize KMS's farm management and auditing processes by establishing a robust system for streamlined administrative boundary mapping, improved field force tracking, route optimisation, and the introduction of geofencing capabilities.

 ## **Installation**